Stuffed artichoke bottoms in Lemon, Garlic, and saffron

 • Then remove the foil.
 Put the baking dish under the broiler.
 Keep a careful eye and let the tops become browned and crisp.

-• Then remove from the dish from the oven and serve.
+• Then remove the dish from the oven and serve.